 Our commitment to the arts is equally strong.

 Beyond the Drama elements taught within English lessons, we offer co-curricular activities, including a weekly Drama Club, open to all ages, which offers the chance to work with scripts, improvisation and performances.
-For those who wish to pursue Drama further, there are weekly additional lessons with a peripatetic teacher in preparation for xx examinations with consistently impressive results.
+For those who wish to pursue Drama further, there are weekly additional lessons with a peripatetic teacher in preparation for external examinations with consistently impressive results.

 Our artists have produced some particularly memorable work that is displayed around school and has been used in national exhibitions in recent years.
 The annual building of our display for the Children’s Parade in Brighton is an activity that involves children and adults alike.